 - Are we empowering physicians to take pride in their documentation?

-I believe the answer to all three questions is a firm “NO!”
+I believe the answer to all 3 questions is a firm no.

-Benchmarking is helpful but certainly has inherent flaws that can lead to bad information and/or poor strategy.
-CDI metrics are necessary and helpful, but far too often organizations are sending the same queries to the same physicians for the same diagnosis.
-Empower physicians by establishing metrics that make them more valuable in the marketplace for compliant documentation.
+Benchmarking is helpful, but certainly has inherent flaws that can lead to bad information and/or poor strategy.
+CDI metrics are necessary and helpful.
+But far too often organizations are sending the same queries to the same physicians for the same diagnosis.
+It’s crucial to empower physicians by establishing metrics that make them more valuable in the marketplace for compliant documentation.